westphallm1/AoMM-Cross-Mod-Sample/README.md

   while implementing custom code for following the pathfinder.
 Also includes an example of using `mod.Call("GetStateDirect", ...)` to access AoMM's state variables directly as an object.

+* `Projectiles/`: Contains clones of a few vanilla projectiles, with their `SetDefaults` updated to properly set the flags for a minion-shot projectile.
+These projectiles are assigned as minion attacks in several `mod.Calls` (see below).

 ## Mod.Call Documentation

 AoMM provides the following mod.Calls: